n.b. please allow a few seconds for the high quality photos on this page to load before scrolling down.

 The Mediterranean flavour courtyard to the front is a suntrap and can be a lovely backdrop for some of the essential posed wedding photos:

-Coverage usually starts with the girls getting ready and typically includes detail shots of the bouquets:
+After Peter shoots some establishing photos of the exterior and interior of the wedding venue Peter often starts with the girls getting ready and typically includes detail shots of the bouquets, shoes, jewellery, dresses etc:

 The little people always seem to be ready to strike a pose for the cameras - even if Peter doesn't want them to pose!